sn-tin/cake-shop/README.md

 # 👩‍💻 Work in Progress: Cake Shop
-An e-commerce shop for cakes and desserts.
+An e-commerce shop for cakes and desserts

 ![Design preview for Cake Shop #1](src/assets/Cake-Shop-1.jpg)